-Included in the level 3 category are financial assets measured using a valuation technique (model) based on assumptions that are neither supported by prices from observable current market transactions in the same instrument nor are they based on available market data.
-Therefore, unobservable inputs reflect the syndicate's own assumptions about the assumptions that market participants would use in pricing the asset or liability (including assumptions about risk).
-These inputs are developed based on the best information available, which might include the syndicate's own data.
+The level 3 category would include financial assets measured using a valuation technique (model) based on assumptions that are neither supported by prices from observable current market transactions in the same instrument nor based on available market data.
+Therefore, unobservable inputs would reflect the syndicate's own assumptions about the assumptions that market participants would use in pricing the asset or liability (including assumptions about risk).
+These inputs would be developed based on the best information available, which might include the syndicate's own data.

-10. Debtors arising out of direct operations
+10. Debtors arising out of direct operations 2015

-2017
+2018

 £'000

+Amounts falling due within one year - intermediaries 550

-Amounts falling due after one year - intermediaries 20
+Amounts falling due after one year - intermediaries 8

+558

-11. Debtors arising out of reinsurance operations
+11. Debtors arising out of reinsurance operations 2018

-2017

 £'000

+1 000

-Amounts falling due within one year 6,310
+Amounts falling due within one year 9,834

-Amounts falling due after one year 1,474
+Amounts falling due after one year 2

-7,784
+9,836

-12. Other assets
+12 Other assets

-2017
+2018

 £'000

 Overseas deposits

-Amounts advanced in the following locations as a condition of carrying on business there:
+Amounts advanced in the following locations as a condition of carrying on business there: 416

-Illinois, USA 718
+Illinois, USA 416

-Australia 3,773
+Australia Canada 8,001 1,939

+Switzerland and other countries 4,065

-South Africa and other countries 3,396
+Switzerialia and other countries

-7,887
+14,421

 13. Cash and cash equivalents

-2017
+2018

 £'000

-Cash at bank and in hand 5,622
+Cash at bank and in hand 7,711

-Short-term deposits with financial institutions 1,326
+Short-term deposits with financial institutions 944

-6,948
+8,655